 Whether you are looking for a complete score or would like me to write a song to contribute to the soundtrack, you've come to the right place!

 There is so much a good soundtrack can do for a movie.
 Done right, music can help a film make a lasting impression.
 A sad violin tune underscoring a tragic turn of events, a dark theme for the villain or suspenseful strings to stress impending danger.
 Melodies specific to certain recurring events and characters to enhance story structure.
 Alternated by silence when music would be out of place.
 A soundtrack that helps make your story an experience to remember.
+Using custom sound design and recordings of viola and guitar to make sure your story will stand out from the crowd

 Decided you'd like me to create the soundtrack for your project?
 I already look forward to working together on the score until you've got a soundtrack we can both be excited about!
 Experience has taught me that this is best achieved by working together from the start, instead of only asking your input when the score is already finished.
 Because let's face it, who knows better what story you want your film to tell then you?
-This approach has for instance lead to both 'Soepsalabim' and 'Schoon Genoeg' being nominated for best score at the 48HR Challenges of both 2013 and 2015 respectively and the music for films by Home Made Productions being consistently positively noticed at film festivals.

 Looking for music that is already finished and ready to be used in your project?
 I'm also a composer at audiojungle, through which you can license some pieces of music for your project royalty free.
 You can have a listen to my music there by clicking here